KaiSoellch/devdocs/source/blog/_posts/2015-10-14-graph-based-reco-engine.md

 ![](/blog/img/graph_result_item_reco.png)

 ### Implement recommendation queries in Shopware
-The following sections will briefly discuss, how the `DsnRecommendation` plugin does work
+The following sections will briefly discuss, how the plugin does work
 #### Syncing new orders to neo4j
 All existing orders where already exported to neo4j using the export console command of this plugin.
 Now we just need to make sure, that new orders will also be syncronized to the graph database.
-For this we add a little order subscriber like this:
+To do so, we add a little order subscriber like this:

 ```
 class Order implements \Enlight\Event\SubscriberInterface